pprados/cythonpackage/README.md

-When we build a wheel, compile automatically pythons package in one shared library and remove the source code.
+> Compile automatically pythons package in one shared library and remove the source code when we build a distribution.

 # Introduction
+Sometime, you want to publish an optimized version of your module.
-Sometime, you want to publish your module, but not the source code.
+Sometime, you don't want to publish the source code.
 You can use [PyArmor](https://pyarmor.readthedocs.io/en/latest/), but if you want to keep the API, it's not a good approach.